-Sr. No. On completing the course, the students will be able to: CO1 Measure important physical properties like surface tension, viscosity, density, enthalpy, heat of neutralization etc. CO2 Learn to examine various physical parameters by different methods.
-CO3 Learn to handle important apparatus like stalagmometer,Ostwalds viscometer and calorimeter.
-CO4 Learn how to perform acid-base titrations.
-CO5 Learn to examine the rate of reactions (hydrolysis of ester).
+S. No. On completing the course, CO1 Students will be able to measure important physical properties like surface tension, viscosity, density, enthalpy, heat of neutralization etc. CO2 Students will learn to examine various physical parameters by different methods.
+CO3 Students will learn to handle important apparatus like stalagmometer, Ostwalds viscometer and calorimeter.
+CO4 Students will learn to perform acid-base titrations.
+CO5 Students will learn to examine the rate of reactions (hydrolysis of ester).

 B. Sc.
-(Medical & Non-Medical) CHEMISTRY Semester-III ORGANIC CHEMISTRY-II
+(Medical & Non-Medical) CHEMISTRY Semester-III CHE 231A ORGANIC CHEMISTRY-II